ghas-bootcamp/ghas-bootcamp/exercises/dependabot.md

 #### Configuring Dependabot security updates

+You can enable Dependabot [*version updates*](https://docs.github.com/en/code-security/supply-chain-security/keeping-your-dependencies-updated-automatically/enabling-and-disabling-version-updates) by checking in a dependabot.yml into your repository's `.github` directory.
+Dependabot security updates uses this configuration as well.
 To successfully integrate the security updates into the SDLC, it is possible to configure various aspects such as:

 - When security PRs are created.
 - What labels are assigned to enable filtering options.